Holography, Brick Wall and a Little Hierarchy Problem: Bulk Sources as Microstates

 \subsubsection{A Hagedorn Connection}

-The spectral density of the brick wall model $\rho(\omega) = dJ/d\omega$, follows from inverting the full spectrum $\omega(J) \sim 1/\log(J_{\rm max}/J)$.
+The spectral density of the brick wall model $\rho(\omega) = dJ/d\omega$, follows from inverting the full\footnote{The discussion here is heuristic, and we are only interested in the low-lying part of the spectrum where analytic approximations are available.
+The form here captures the crucial features of the {\em ALLS}, see the discussion in \cite{Pradipta1} for more details.} spectrum $\omega(J) \sim 1/\log(J_{\rm max}/J)$.
 This gives $J(\omega) = J_{\rm max}\, e^{-c/\omega}$ and hence $\rho(\omega) \sim (J_{\rm max}/\omega^2)\, e^{-c/\omega}$, which is exponentially {\em suppressed} at small $\omega$ and peaks at $\widetilde \omega \sim \mathcal{O}(1)$, as computed explicitly in Section~\ref{bulkplankian}.
-The area law for entropy in the brick wall case arises {\em not} from a Hagedorn-like growth of the density, but from the overall prefactor $J_{\rm max} \sim r_h/(\alpha\ell_p)$, which scales as the area in Planck units.
-The precise {\em coefficient} of this prefactor -- which is what the little hierarchy is about -- presumably depends on the details of the UV cut-off.
-The Hagedorn growth of states is usually associated to the perturbative string limit, so these observations about the brick wall spectrum are not be in direct tension with the lore of black hole-string transition \cite{SusskindBHstring, Polchinski}.
+The area law for entropy in the brick wall case arises {\em not} from a Hagedorn-like growth of the density, but from the near-horizon redshift, with the coefficient being fixed by $J_{\rm sat} \sim J_{\rm max} \sim r_h/(\alpha\ell_p)$.
+The {\em precise} coefficient -- which is what the little hierarchy is about -- presumably depends on the details of the cut-off.\footnote{We remind the reader that in the exactly degenerate approximation, we can get a precise match with the Bekenstein-Hawking coefficient by choosing $J_{\rm cut}$ \cite{Burman1}.} The Hagedorn growth of states is usually associated to the perturbative string limit, so these observations about the brick wall spectrum are not in direct tension with the lore about black hole-string transition \cite{SusskindBHstring, Polchinski}.

 There is, however, a separate but related connection to Hagedorn physics, which operates at the level of spectral correlations rather than the thermodynamic density.
 The {\em correction} to the degenerate spectrum grows as $\delta\omega \propto \log J$ for $J \ll J_{\rm max}$, so the SFF-relevant part of the spectrum takes the form $E_n \sim \log n$.
 The partition function of this toy spectrum is $\sum_{n=1}^{N} n^{-s} \to \zeta(s)$, and the $s=1$ pole of the Riemann zeta function can be interpreted \cite{Pallab} as a Hagedorn transition of the toy model (since the density of states of $E_n = \log n$ is $\rho(E) = e^E$, which is genuinely Hagedorn).
 This is what connects the near-horizon geometry to the analytic zeta function ramp and the $\mathcal{O}(1)$ Thouless time established in \cite{Pallab}.
 In other words, the Hagedorn-like physics is visible in the spectral correlations of the brick wall (which see the $\log n$ behavior and hence the zeta function), but not in the thermodynamic density of states (which sees the full $1/\log(J_{\rm max}/J)$ and is controlled by $J_{\rm max}$).